Thomas L. Kempner Professor & Chair of Computer Science, Yale University

 I am also working with researchers at Princeton, U. Penn, and MIT on the new NSF Expedition project: The Science of Deep Specification.

 Check out our recent POPL'15 paper on Deep Specifications and Certified Abstraction Layers and PLDI'18 paper on Certified Concurrent Abstraction Layers for an overview of our new layered approach for building certified software.
-See our new OSDI'16 paper (and the official Yale press release) for an overview of our latest breakthrough on building certified hacker-resistant concurrent operating systems.
+See our new CACM Research Highlight paper (and the original OSDI'16 paper and the official Yale press release) for an overview of our latest breakthrough on building certified hacker-resistant concurrent operating systems.

 I am looking for new PostDocs and PhD students.
 Feel free to contact me if you have interests in or around my research areas, are creative and highly motivated, and have strong technical skills.